nhagan2468/config_parser/README.md

 # config_parser
 Config_parser is a Python script that can be used to examine a Cisco IOS router configuration file and summarize the protocols being enabled on the networking device.
 It is meant to be a quick analysis of the enabled routing protocols along with the interface-enabled protocols for IOS-style configurations.
-The focus in on giving information on protocols and not traffic policies.
+The focus is on giving information regarding protocols and not traffic policies.
 The output includes:
 - Firmware version
 - hostname
 - if encrypted password is enabled